\n\n

 CEO Michael T. Smith has indicated Hongkong Land is exploring additional gateway city fund vehicles beyond Singapore.
 The most likely candidates based on the company's existing portfolio are Hong Kong's Central district and potentially major mainland China cities such as Beijing or Shanghai, though regulatory complexity in China may delay any mainland-focused vehicle.

-What are current Grade A office yields in Singapore's Raffles Place?
+What are current Grade A office benefits in Singapore's Raffles Place?

-How can investors access Hongkong Land's fund platform?
+How can custodians access Hongkong Land's fund platform?

-Access to Hongkong Land's Singapore fund vehicle is currently restricted to institutional and accredited investors.
-Retail investors cannot directly participate in the primary vehicle.
+Access to Hongkong Land's Singapore fund vehicle is currently restricted to institutional and accredited custodians.
+Retail custodians cannot directly participate in the primary vehicle.
 However, as the fund matures, secondary market stakes may become available through private placement channels.
 Investors should monitor announcements from Hongkong Land and consult with licensed fund placement agents registered with MAS for access opportunities.